 Most of the stanced cars also have their body slammed – that is the lowering of the car’s body.
 This creates what motor car enthusiasts call “hellaflush” which means you have little body contact with the wheels.

 Another way to modify your car wheels is to have a stretched tire.
-Here, you purchase the maximum permitted wheel by the manufacturer and have it fitted to your car – with some modifications to the suspension.
+Here, you purchase the maximum permitted wheel by the manufacturer and have it fitted to your car, with some modifications to the suspension.

-Many people choose to have tilted inclined wheels not because it increases the car’s performance but because it has a cosmetic value.
+Many people choose to have tilted inclined wheels, not because it increases the car’s performance, but because it has a cosmetic value.

-Braking: the first problem you will experience with stanced cars is that you will have problems with braking.
+The first problem you will experience with stanced cars is that you will have problems with braking.
 A normal car is designed with most of the wheel having contact with the road.
 This gives it grip and enables emergency braking.
 In cases where almost half of the tire is suspended in the air, the tire grip is reduced.
 This makes it hard to stop during emergency braking.
 This is the main reason why many traffic safety authorities are against the practice.

 Driving the car on its sidewall is dangerous because this part of the tire is not supposed to have contact with the ground.
 Having too much weight on this weak area increases the chances of punctures.